Prodigalgal/MyNotes/笔记/Spring-Framework笔记/Spring-Framework.md

                                     logger.trace("Skipping advisor '" + name +
                                             "' with dependency on currently created bean: " + ex.getMessage());
                                 }
-                                // Ignore: indicates a reference back to the bean we're trying to advise.
+                                // Ignore: indicates a reference back to theBeanwe're trying to advise.
-                                // We want to find advisors other than the currently created bean itself. continue;
+                                // We want to find advisors other than the currently createdBeanitself. continue;
                             }
                         }